What do banks do?

 Investment Banking Coverage

-Delivering the most relevant products across advisory, capital markets and risk management products to senior decision makers on the client side.
+Delivering the most relevant products across advisory, capital markets and risk management products to senior decision-makers on the client side.
 Teams are typically grouped around particular industries (sectors) or geographies and work with clients in these segments.

 minus sign